-Providing healthy school meals for all students:82
+Providing healthy school meals for all students:35

-- Increases the number of children participating in school meals programs in nearly all cases. - Improves kids' diet quality in the majority of circumstances, especially when schools have strong nutrition standards in place for fruits, vegetables, or whole grains. - Reduces levels of food insecurity among children from families with lower incomes. - Can have positive impacts on children's academic achievement and school attendance. - Does not increase children's body mass index.
+- Increases the number of children participating in school meals programs in nearly all cases. - Improves kids' diet quality in the majority of circumstances, especially when schools have strong nutrition standards in place for fruits, vegetables, or whole grains. - Reduces levels of food insecurity among children from families with lower incomes. - Can have positive impacts on children's academic achievement and school attendance. - Does not increase children's body mass index. - Helps schools financially, especially schools with a high percentage of students from households with low incomes.